priyankadatacodes/hr-employee-attrition-analysis/sql/03_queries_outputs.md

 | --------------- |
 | 1470            |

+**Insight:
-**Insight:The company has a substantial employee base; attrition trends and interventions are relevant company-wide.**
+The company has a substantial employee base; attrition trends and interventions are relevant company-wide.**

+**Recommendations & Actions:
-**Recommendations & Actions:Apply all retention strategies across the organization.**
+Apply all retention strategies across the organization.**

 ---

 ## **1.2 Attrition & Retention Counts/Rates (Overall Business Impact)**